jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 requirements is crucial
 to improve global
 cybersecurity and
-foster innovation.
+foster innovation.”
-Chapter 1 Introduction4
+Chapter 1 Introduction

+4
  Microsoft Digital Defense Report 2023
 Chapter 1 Introduction
-As the digital domain
+“As the digital domain
 faces new and more
 threatening challenges,
 defenders are being
 driven to innovate and
 collaborate more closely
-than ever.
+than ever.”
 As the digital domain faces new and more threatening challenges, defenders are being driven to innovate and collaborate more closely than ever.
-For example, Russias use of cyberweapons as part of its hybrid war against Ukraine sparked sustained collaboration between Microsoft and Ukrainian officials to successfully defend against most of
+For example, Russia’s use of cyberweapons as part of its hybrid war against Ukraine sparked sustained collaboration between Microsoft and Ukrainian officials to successfully defend against most of